Jameskmonger/chimneypot/README.md

     pot.listen();

 Chimneypot will then be listening for any push events to `*:3000/hook`.
+When it receives a `push` event, it will log to the console:

+> We have received a push event!

 ## License